Eastway Tank site released as blast investigation continues | CBC News

 Damaged truck photographed on site not a cause of explosion: investigator

-Two months after the fatal Eastway Tank explosion, the site has been released by investigators, though more clean-up is planned as spring approaches.
+The site of the fatal Eastway Tank explosion has been released by investigators two months later, though more clean-up is planned as spring approaches.

 The Jan.
 13 explosion and fire at Eastway Tank Pump & Meter Ltd, which builds and services tanker trucks carrying a variety of fuels, became Ottawa's worst industrial incident in decades.